hoytlui/Experiments/While loop - hangman/README.md

     end_of_game = True
   ```

-- Replace variable with _ in for loop if not referring to it
+- Replace variable with _ in for loop if not calling it later
   - `for _ in range(len(chosen_word)):`